-Of course, it comes as no surprise that the creators of this event want millions of people across the nation to listen to these religious leaders and watch their deliberations.
-After all, what is the point in being a big-time religious celebrity unless one has what the old Soviet communists used to call “a pack of running-dog lackeys” to ravenously lap up every word they have to say and congratulate them for being the great religious leaders they already think—wrongly in my opinion—that they are.
+Of course, it comes as no surprise that the organizers of this event want millions of people across the nation to listen to these celebrity religious leaders and watch their deliberations.
+After all, what is the point in being a big-time religious celebrity unless one has what the old Soviet communists used to call “a pack of running-dog lackeys” to ravenously lap up every word they have to say and congratulate them profusely for being the great religious leaders they already think—wrongly in my opinion—that they are.

-I am predicting it will be nothing more, in the end, than the usual fundie suspects (and a few token African-American pastors, conservative Catholics, and Protestant Mainliners) engaging in the usual American fundie nonsense:
+I am predicting it will be nothing more, in the end, than the usual Christian fundamentalist and conservative evangelical suspects (and a few token African-American pastors, conservative Roman Catholics, and Protestant Mainliners) engaging in their usual nonsense, which goes something like the following:

-“True” Christians will then be urged to go out onto the American landscape and transform our nation in the usual fundie ways—by screwing poor people, hungry people, and old people; by putting an end to Obamacare for the poor; by hating people of other religions (Islam in particular); by persecuting and purging the LGBTQ menace from our American shores; and by calling people to return to the traditional holy values that made America great.
-You know those traditional values: grubbing money; hating your disgusting neighbor; craving material goods; spending lots of money you do not have; seeking the highest social status one can attain; keeping up with the Jones family; skipping your daughter’s graduation because work comes first; hating out-of-work people; exchanging God’s grace for Old Testament law; slapping the “niggers” and “wetbacks” into their proper places (Africa and Mexico); waging more foreign wars to grind your children to hamburger meat; bringing that two-headed, brain-dead incest pregnancy to term; and showing off your expensive new clothes at church on Sunday morning.
-(The actual list of traditional American values is much longer and just as sad…much, much, much longer and sadder).
+You know those traditional and holy values that made America great: grubbing money; hating your disgusting neighbor; craving material goods; spending lots of money you do not have; seeking the highest social status one can attain; keeping up with the Jones family; skipping your daughter’s graduation because work comes first; hating out-of-work people; exchanging God’s grace for Old Testament law; slapping the n-words and wetbacks into their proper places (Africa and Mexico); waging more foreign wars to grind your children to hamburger meat; bringing that two-headed, brain-dead, incest pregnancy to term; and showing off your expensive new clothes at church on Sunday morning.
+(The actual list of traditional and holy American values is much longer and just as sad…much, much, much longer and sadder).